-Competencies help to understand how to perform the role and meet expectations.
-Content within EC Data U has been aligned with the Data Leadership Competencies.
-The Data Leadership Competencies have been used as a framework to communicate the specific skills identified within the content areas within EC Data U and will enhance the focus and intentionality of the resources and developmental activities used for developing necessary skills and knowledge.
-Courses within EC Data U will be tagged by the competencies they address.
+The EC Data U content aligns with the Data Leadership Competencies.
+These competencies offer a framework to communicate the specific knowledge and skills identified within the EC Data U content areas.
+The competencies enhance the focus and intentionality of the resources and developmental activities that help you gain the necessary knowledge and skills.
+Topics in EC Data U are tagged with the competencies they address.

 Leadership Competencies: Foundational Data (FD) Skills